-The tourism route will be available for hiking and cycling either by foot, bike or by other means of light traffic (and on skis in winter season).
-In South-Estonia, the route will pass Ikla, Kilingi-Nõmme, Mõisaküla, Viljandi, Valga (and Latvian Valka) and Mõniste, moving smoothly to North-Latvia passing Ape, Aluksne-Gulbene, Ranka, Melturi, Valmiera, Limbazi, Puikule, Ainazi, Aloja, Mazsalaca and Rujiena.
-Moreover, in Latvia it is planned to add the route to the existing and working narrow gauged railway between Aluksne and Gulbene.
+The tourism route is available for hiking and cycling either by foot, bike or by other means of light traffic.
+Also, on skis in the winter season.
+In South-Estonia, the route passes Ikla, Kilingi-Nõmme, Mõisaküla, Viljandi, Mõniste, Valga moves smoothly to North-Latvia passing Valka, Ape, Aluksne-Gulbene, Ranka, Melturi, Valmiera, Limbazi, Puikule, Ainazi, Aloja, Mazsalaca, and Rujiena.
+Moreover, in Latvia, the route is added to the existing and working narrow gauged railway between Aluksne and Gulbene.

 Activities that helped to reach and promote the result:

 The project has been awarded the label of the European Year of Cultural Heritage 2018 and the label is being used in events and communications throughout 2018.

 The project got the 1st Prize for Excellence at the 9th European Greenways Award in 2019.